travelping/ergw/doc/walkthrough-saegw.md

 ####  Understanding Path Keep-Alive

-GTP nodes learn the IPs of peer node from the GSN Node IP (v1) and Fq-TEID (v2) information elements in create requests.
-They will then start sending Echo Requests to those node and expect Echo Replies back from them.
-If the peer node fails to answer the Echo Requests or if the Restart Counter changes, they will terminate all existing GTP context on that path.
+GTP nodes learn the IPs of peer nodes from the GSN Node IP (v1) and Fq-TEID (v2) information elements in create requests.
+They will then start sending Echo Requests to those nodes and expect Echo Replies back from them.
+If the peer nodes fail to answer the Echo Requests or if the Restart Counter changes, they will terminate all existing GTP context on that path.